scottdorman/scottdorman.github.io/_posts/2007/2007-03-20-in-memoriam-john-backus.md

 The [full article](http://www.nytimes.com/2007/03/20/business/20backus.html?ex=1332129600&en=c5d2d73907749f77&ei=5124&partner=permalink&exprod=permalink) is available from The New York Times.
 I think Mr. Backus' outlook on life and computer programming is summed up best by his definition of innovation:

-> “You need the willingness to fail all the time.
-You have to generate many ideas and then you have to work very hard only to discover that they don’t work.
-And you keep doing that over and over until you find one that does work.”
+> "You need the willingness to fail all the time.
+You have to generate many ideas and then you have to work very hard only to discover that they don't work.
+And you keep doing that over and over until you find one that does work."